mcv-m6-video/mcv-m4-2017-team6/README.md

 ## Technology
 In order to achive our goals we need to use different techniques such as back substraction, mathematical morphology, video compensation and object tracking.

-### Background Substraction
+### Background Estimation and Foreground Segmentation
-The background substraction is used to segment the moving objects.
+This first step aims to segment the moving objects in the image; this is done by creating a statistical model of the background.
 We have used a single gaussian adaptative approach in order to model the background.
-The method has two parameters: alpha, which controls the tolerance of the system, and rho, which provides memory to the model for variable background scenarions.
-More details on the experiments that we carried out in order to determine the best value of alpha and rho are shown in the *Project Slides* in the Resources section.
+The method has two parameters: alpha, which controls the tolerance of the system, and rho, which provides memory to the model for variable background scenarios.

+We filtered the segmented image using morphological operators.
+By doing so we are able to remove the noise of the image as well as small artifacts.
+The experiments that we carried out to determine the best paramets of the segmenatation and morphology are shown in the *Project Slides* in the Resources section.

 (foto segmentation)